Using Anycast with DNS helps speed up the DNS resolution process for users and ensures DNS reliability.

-Cloudflare offers DNS resolving on our distributed CDN with over 160 data centers.
-Because the CDN is anycast, DNS queries can be resolved from any data center in the network.
+Cloudflare offers DNS resolving on our distributed CDN with data centers in 200 cities.
+Because the CDN is Anycast, DNS queries can be resolved from any data center in the network.
 Any DNS resolver in the network can respond to any DNS query.

 If a DNS resolving service does not use anycast, it likely uses unicast routing.
 In unicast routing, every DNS server has one IP address, and every DNS query goes to a specific server.
 If that resolver is down or unavailable, the client will have to query additional DNS resolvers, adding time to the DNS resolving process.